-Ingestion Cryptosporidium of mav cause cryptosporidiosis, an abdominal infection.
-Symptoms of infection include nausea, diarrhea and abdominal cramps.
-Most healthy individuals can overcome the disease within a few weeks.
-However. immunocompromised people, infants, small children and the elderly are at greater risk of developing a life-threatening illness.
+Cryptosporidium Indestion of mav cause cryptosporidiosis, an abdominal infection.
+Symptoms of infection include nausea, diarrhea and abdominal Most healthy individuals can cramps. overcome the disease within few weeks. a However. immunocompromised people, infants, small children and the elderly are at greater risk of developing a life-threatening illness.
 The Service Authority encourages immunocompromised individuals to consult their doctor regarding appropriate precautions to avoid infection.